-Pride 2021 is here, and whether you're going all-out for your first post-COVID-19 parade season or simply celebrating with a small group of friends, it's time to honor the queer activists that fought for the LGBTIQ rights we have today.
+Pride 2023 is almost here, and whether you're going all-out for your first Pride or if you're a veteran, it's time to honor the queer activists that fought for the LGBTIQ rights we have today.
 There's still work to do, but Pride Month is a time to celebrate how far we've come in making the world a better place for everyone—no matter their gender identity or sexuality.

 The History of Pride Month

-Throughout history, raves and underground dance music events have been a safe space for LGBTIQ youth to celebrate themselves and feel welcomed for who they are.
-Some of your favorite EDM genres have come from club and rave scenes that were started by LGBTIQ artists and creators.
+Throughout history, raves and underground dance music events have been a safe space for LGBTQI youth to celebrate themselves and feel welcomed for who they are.
+Some of your favorite EDM genres have come from club and rave scenes that were started by LGBTQI artists and creators.

 What Does The Pride Rainbow Mean?

 Believe it or not, each color in the Pride flag represents something different.
 The original rainbow pride flag has six colors which represent the following: